DaneCode/covidReturn/readme.txt

     "Placed off work until test results.
 If positive, follow positive test guidelines.
 If negative, return when symptom free" "ok to work, wear mask for 10 days"
     "ok to work"

+This program was intentinally written within the index.html to make it a single self contained file.